MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

     :scale: 30
     :align: center

     *Figure 5.
-"Time evolution" tab where to provide the parameters related to the time evolution of the topography.*
+"Time evolution" tab where to provide the parameters related to the time evolution of the topography.
+In this example, the topography evolution is defined relative to the maximum elevation.*

 | The default value for each parameter is also automatically provided.
 | In the previous versions of Pecube, one could provide a topography as input and set its evolution through time by varying the amplification and offset parameters, according to the following equation: